 Visiting Assistant Professor of Jewish History and Ancient Mediterranean Religions

 Ashley is proud to be a part of the SKSM community which embodies active social leadership and transformation through open dialogue, acceptance, and exploration.
-She is moving to Eureka California with her husband Rev. Dr. Daniel London, the new rector of Christ Episcopal Church.
-In addition to her academic work, Ashley is a ceramics artist who enjoys gardening and cooking.
-You can learn more about her research here and some of her art here.
+She lives in Eureka California with her husband the Rev. Dr. Daniel London, the rector of Christ Episcopal Church.
+She also teaches Intro to Hebrew Bible for the Episcopal School for Deacons, as well as Adult Ed courses.
+In addition to her academic work, she is an active leader of True North Organizing Network and a ceramics artist.
+You can learn more about her work here: https://sksm.academia.edu/AshleyBacchiPhD